DIY: a colorful bouquet of dahlias

 STEP 5

-Once all the flowers have been placed, add « filler » flowers or branches to lighten the composition while drawing the eye to them.
-Make sure they protrude from the bouquet, either in height or width, for a drooping effect.
-I use ivy branches, for example, which can achieve this interesting effect.
-For this bouquet, I had thought of adding a few elderberries, but in the end, it did not look very pretty.
-On the other hand, the anemones, ferns and dill really add something extra, whether it’s lightness or a bright touch that contrasts with the tones of the larger flowers.
+Once all the flowers have been placed, add « filler » flowers or branches to lighten the composition and draw the eye.
+Make sure they protrude from the bouquet, either in height or width, for a cascading effect.
+I use ivy branches, for example, to achieve this interesting effect.
+For this bouquet, I considered adding a few elderberries, but they didn’t look very appealing in the end.
+On the other hand, the anemones, ferns, and dill add something extra, whether it’s lightness or a bright touch that contrasts with the tones of the larger flowers.

 STEP 6

 I finish the bouquet with the most fragile dahlias, which also happen to be the most graphic!
-This is the pink Honka variety, which I grow every year and which is a real little marvel in a garden bed or in a bouquet at home.
-However, it’s very fragile and I often lose petals when I pick it and place it in my flower basket.
-So I prefer to pick them up once the bouquet is finished and place them at the end.
+This is the pink Honka variety, which I grow every year and is a true marvel in a garden bed or a bouquet at home.
+However, it is very fragile, and I often lose petals when I pick it and place it in my flower basket.
+Therefore, I prefer to pick them once the bouquet is finished and place them at the end.

 DIY bouquet dahlias champêtre coloré-31